dbosk/introtools/modules/overview/overview.md

 Due to this automation, you can complete the assignments of the course at any time you like to get credits --- even next year.
-But you should study the material already now, since you're expected to know how to use the computer systems in courses you take now.
+But you should study the material already now, since you're expected to know how to use the computer systems in other courses that you take now.

 ### Help after the course